darwin/simverse/readme.md

 which has one btcd node and two lnd nodes, all with default settings.

 Recipes are bash scripts executed as the last step in simnet creation.
-That means you can do anything bash can do to tweak a given simnet.
+That means you can do anything bash can do to tweak given simnet.
 To make your life easier, we provide a simple library "cookbook" for building simnet on step-by-step basis with sane defaults.